Benaso/Benaso/README.md

 ### Hi there 👋
-🔭 I’m currently working on java web development.
+🔭 I’m currently working on java web development.\n
-🌱 I’m currently learning SSM, SpringCloud, Linux, kafka, redis.
-👯 I’m looking to collaborate on Java-based system development or web backend development.
-📫 How to reach me: yevictor16@gmeil.com
+🌱 I’m currently learning SSM, SpringCloud, Linux, kafka, redis.\n 👯 I’m looking to collaborate on Java-based system development or web backend development.\n 📫 How to reach me: yevictor16@gmeil.com
 <!--
 **Benaso/Benaso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.